kyma-project/test-infra/development/image-syncer/README.md

 Syncing process steps:
 1. Pull image from source.
-2. Check if image name contains SHA256 digest.
+2. Check if the image name contains the multi-platform SHA256 digest.
+To get this digest, run `docker run mplatform/manifest-tool inspect {your-image}:{image-version}` and copy the first digest this command returns.
+For the non-multi-platform images supporting only amd64 architecture, use their amd64 digest and add the `amd64only: true` param.
 3. If image name contains digest, re-tag target image with the tag instead of SHA256 digest.
 4. Check if image exists in target.
 5. If image does not exist, re-tag image and push to target registry.